Protecting the Engine

 Because the truth is: your body remembers how to run clean.

-And when you start treating it like the high-performance machine it is, it’ll reward you faster than you expect.
+When you start treating it like the high-performance machine it is, it rewards you faster than you think.

 — Brent